rhtconsulting/fuse-quickstarts/karaf/infinispan/README.md

-Using JBoss Data Grid (Infinispan) with OSGi
+Using JBoss Data Grid with OSGi
 ====================================
-This project demonstrates multiple ways to utilize JBoss Data Grid and Infinispan with JBoss Fuse.
+This project demonstrates multiple ways to utilize JBoss Data Grid with JBoss Fuse.

 ### Requirements:
  * JBoss Fuse 6.2.0